cortex-js/compute-engine/src/docs/guide-canonical-form.md

 The full canonical form of an expression is not always the most convenient representation for a given application.
-For example, if you want to check the answers from a quizz, you may want to compare the user input with a canonical form that is closer to the user input.
+For example, if you want to check the answers from a quiz, you may want to compare the user input with a canonical form that is closer to the user input.

 **To get the non-canonical form**, use `ce.box(expr, { canonical: false })` or